ericoporto/ags-manual-wiki/Globalfunctions_General.md

 Returns the width on the screen that drawing TEXT in FONT on one line would take up.

-This could be useful if you manually need to centre or right-align some text, for example with the raw drawing routines.
+This could be useful if you manually need to center or right-align some text, for example with the raw drawing routines.

 The width is returned in normal 320-resolution pixels, so it can be used